 This list is in no way all inclusive.
 The interesting thing about the world of Human Resources is that it is just that: human.
 We are a constantly changing workforce and our employees are responsive to the culture you’ve built.
 Get in tune with your unique organization and build strategies that support those that fit within it.

 Does your organization follow any unspoken rules of HR?
-Share them with us!
+Share your HR best practices with us!

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent thousands of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.